 Ms. Kusumi was awarded the Verbier Festival’s Prix de L’APCAV, she was a prizewinner in the International Robert Schumann Lied Competition in Zwickau, Germany and a finalist in the Joy in Singing Competition of New York.
 She received her Bachelor of Music degree magna cum laude from the Eastman School of Music under the tutelage of Carol Webber and has also studied with Benita Valente and Marni Nixon.
 Further education includes studies at Münchener Singschul of the Bavarian State Opera, Tito Capobianco’s Portland Opera Performing Institute, and the Goethe Institut.
 Ms. Kusumi has been on the voice faculty of Rollins College and has taught masterclass and given lectures at University of North Carolina-Chapel Hill and Bob Jones University.
 Her passion as a leader in music education garnered recognition when she was elected to serve as the president of Central Florida NATS for four years before being chosen to lead as NATS Florida District Governor.
 In 2018, she answered her calling to promote education about classical and jazz music by founding and leading the acclaimed 501 (c)(3) nonprofit Howey Mansion Music Series to become a solid mainstay in the Central Florida live music scene.
-After moving with her family to North Carolina in 2023, she finds herself balancing an active singing career, teaching her students in her private voice studio, guest teaching at programs such as Vienna Summer Music Festival Opera Institute, and maintaining a private studio.
+After moving with her family to North Carolina in 2023, she finds herself balancing an active singing career, teaching her students in her private voice studio, guest teaching at programs such as Vienna Summer Music Festival Opera Institute, and maintaining an active private studio.
 In addition, she is a regular adjudicator for various international voice competitions.